 For some, SCORM is simply an obstacle on the path to a sale.
 For others, SCORM is a tool that enables effective, efficient online training.
 At its core, SCORM allows content authors to distribute their content to a variety of Learning Management Systems (LMS) with the smallest headache possible.
 And for an LMS to handle content from a variety of sources.

 Are there different types of SCORM and do I need to support all of them?

 Yes!
 There are technically five versions of SCORM: SCORM 1.1, SCORM 1.2, SCORM 2004 2nd Edition, SCORM 2004 3rd Edition and SCORM 2004 4th edition.
 When it comes to which versions you should use, it really depends on what you need from your content or what type of content your customers have that you need to support in your LMS.

 SCORM 1.2 and SCORM 2004 3rd Edition are the most widely used versions of SCORM.
 For more detail on the versions of SCORM, including the various flavors of SCORM 2004, visit the eLearning Standards Roadmap.

 No. SCORM is produced by ADL, a research group sponsored by the United States Department of Defense (DoD).
 Rustici Software is an independent company that specializes in helping other companies become SCORM conformant.

-So how do you guys fit in the picture?
+So how does Rustici fit into the picture?